sathmi2001/workpulse-qa-testing/README.md

 ## Project Overview

-This repository contains manual testing artifacts created for the **WorkPulse Desktop Application**, developed using MERN, Electron.js, and Firebase.
+This repository contains the manual testing artifacts created for the WorkPulse Desktop Application (2025).

-I contributed to the quality assurance process by designing test cases, executing functional and regression tests, and documenting software defects.
+WorkPulse is a desktop workplace management application developed using MERN, Electron.js, and Firebase.
+As part of the project, I contributed to the quality assurance process by designing and executing manual test cases, validating application functionality, performing regression testing, and documenting software defects.

+---

+## Repository Structure

+├── Test Cases
+├── Bug Reports
+└── Images

 ---